elastic/ecs-mapper/README.md

 ## Synopsis

-This tool turns a mapping CSV to equivalent pipelines for:
+This tool turns a mapping CSV to roughly equivalent pipelines for:

 - Beats
 - Elasticsearch
 - Logstash

-The goal of this tool is to give you a starter pipeline (of your choice) to get started quickly on your migration project.
+The goal of this tool is to generate starter pipelines of each flavor, to help you get started quickly on you map your event sources to ECS.

-A "mapping CSV" is what you get when you start planning how to map one of your event sources to ECS.
+A "mapping CSV" is what you get, when you start planning how to map an event source to ECS.

 Colleagues may collaborate on a spreadsheet that looks like this: